-In AC 2018-2019, the target was not met.
-36 out of 41 students (88%) met the expected 80% benchmark.
-Analysis of 2018-2019 results include indicate the following consideration related to why the expected benchmark may not have been met, including:
+In AC 2019-2020 the target was met.
+50 out of 52 students (96%) met the expected 80% benchmark.
+Analysis of 2019-2020 results include indicate the following considerations:

-- 1. The CFS program is a new program at the university and has the option of 100% online completion.
-AC 2018-2019 was only the second year of the program. - 2.
-CFS 4500 was only offered online in AC 2018-2019. - 3.
-CFS is not a "first time in college" program.
-Instead, most CFS students transition into the program from other fields.
-Assessment Cycle 2018-2019 - 4.
-CFS 4500 is a 6 to 12-hour course and is highly rigorous.
+- CFS 4500 is a 6 to 12-hour course and is highly rigorous.
 Students in the course must balance internship and academic responsibilities simultaneously.
 CFS 4500 is the final required course of the CFS program.
-It is typically taken in the student's final semester. - 5.
-CFS students are required to earn a minimum grade of "C" (70%) in CFS 4500, additionally, the required program GPA is a 2.25. - 6.
+It is typically taken in the student's final semester. - 2.
+CFS students are required to earn a minimum grade of "C" (70%) in CFS 4500, additionally, the required program GPA is a 2.25. - 3.
 The average CFS student is non-traditional in nature; many are working adults with families and careers, and it is possible they are consumed with other life responsibilities.

-Based on analysis of the 2018-2019 results and to drive the cycle of improvement, faculty developed and delivered an internship handbook for CFS 4500, which delineated the requirements necessary for success in the course.
+Based on analysis of the AC 2019-2020 results and to drive the cycle of improvement, faculty developed and delivered an internship handbook for CFS 4500, which delineated the requirements necessary for success in the course.
 In AC 2019-2020, faculty also completed virtual meetings with students regarding their plans for their onsite projects.

-As a result of these changes, in AC 2019-2020 the target was met.
-50 out of 52 students (96%) met the expected 80% benchmark, a significant gain over last year's results.
+As a result of these changes, in AC 2020-2021 the target was met.
+52 out of 54 students (96%) met the expected 80% benchmark.
 These changes had a direct impact on the student's ability to work collaboratively within a school or organization to meet the needs of children, individuals, and families, and demonstrate professionalism in interactions with their instructor, placement supervisor, clients, and coworkers.
 The results also speak to the increased presence of the CFS program in the local community as partnerships with schools and organizations continue to benefit students.

-In 2019-2020, the target was met.
+Even with the implementations of mandatory Covid-19 restrictions, students were still able to perform all internship requirements.
+Students followed Covid protocols of their specific agencies.
+Changes were made in the submission of the cumulative portfolio that documented all internship activities.
+The portfolio assessment was converted to an electronic portfolio assignment that was graded using the modified portfolio rubric.

-Based on the analysis of AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to continue the cycle of improvement.
-Faculty will provide additional clarity to students through the delivery of an asynchronous virtual training at the start of the semester.
-This training will highlight the specific requirements of the internship to foster appreciation for, and understanding of, the professional components of the course.
-Additionally, in AC 2020-2021, faculty will review all relevant coursework with corresponding assignments, guidelines, and rubrics for adjustment, where appropriate, to promote student learning.
+Based on the analysis of AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to continue the cycle of improvement.

+(1) Faculty will provide additional clarity to students through the delivery of an asynchronous virtual training at the start of the semester.
+This training will

+- highlight the specific requirements of the internship to foster appreciation for, and understanding of, the professional components of the course. - (2) Faculty will review all relevant coursework with corresponding assignments, guidelines, and rubrics for adjustment, where appropriate, to promote student learning. - (3) One faculty member (the present Program Coordinator) will teach both CFS 4010 (pre-requisite for CFS 4500) and will assist students will a more seamless transition and understanding of requirements of 4500. - (4) Faculty will continue to implement the use of a CFS 4500 Checklist, that promotes clarity for students in the pre-requisite of CFS 4010. - (5) The instructor has created documents that explain and clarify responsibilities of the student and the agency that students may use to communicate and secure approved internship sites.